invra/invra/README.md

 ### Mirrors

 - [Codeberg](https://codeberg.org/invranet) - Mirrors of important projects.
-- [GitHub](https://github.com/invranet) - An SEO placeholder, but does have some important projects.
+- [GitHub](https://github.com/invra) - Mirrors of some important projects.
-- [Old GitHub](https://github.com/invra) - An SEO placeholder, but does have some important projects - To replace invranet account.
+- [Dead GitHub](https://github.com/invranet) - Not used what so ever anymore.

 ## My Domains